IN THIS CLIMATE

 Academy Award nominated actor Mark Ruffalo, the legendary Academy Award winning actress and musician Cher, artist Marina Abramovic, broadcaster and naturalist Sir David Attenborough, linguist and philosopher Noam Chomsky, top diplomat and former head of the UN Framework Convention on Climate Change (UNFCCC) Christiana Figueres, scientist James Anderson (Harvard), environmentalist Bill McKibben, economist Jeffrey Sachs, novelist Ian McEwan, photographer Michel Comte, entrepreneur and conservationist Susan Rockefeller, atmospheric scientist Kerry Emanuel (MIT), fashion designer Dame Vivienne Westwood, Academy Award nominated actor Josh Brolin are just some of the names that appear in the film, to offer their perspectives and candid opinions on issues surrounding climate change and how our world is facing up to its responsibilities.

-'In This Climate' will be released after the United Nations Climate Change Conference taking place in Marrakesh in November 2016 and before the World Economic Forum in January 2017.
-The timing of the film is important in that it will raise the public's awareness of this urgent crisis and further the work of the conference and its aims a year on from the historic Paris climate agreement.
+'In This Climate' will be released after the United Nations Climate Change Conference taking place in Santiago in November 2019 and before the World Economic Forum in January 2020.
 The film will be screened at cinemas, schools, universities, cultural centres, events and festivals globally to educate and inspire people from all walks of life, especially the youth, to take action and combat climate change.
 Liberatum will also launch a one year programme in over thirty countries to raise environmental awareness and promote wildlife conversation.